taideguy/TinyPractice/README.md

-Could've been written by ChatGPT, but it wasn't.
+Could've been written by ChatGPT.
+It wasn't.